On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Abstract

 \section{Abstract}

-Arbitrary-oriented object detection has recently attracted increasing attention in vision for their importance in aerial imagery, scene text, and face etc. In this paper, we show that existing regression-based rotation detectors suffer the problem of discontinuous boundaries, which is directly caused by angular periodicity or corner ordering.
-By a careful study, we find the root cause is that the ideal predictions are beyond the defined range.
-We design a new rotation detection baseline, to address the boundary problem by transforming angular prediction from a regression problem to a classification task with little accuracy loss, whereby high-precision angle classification is devised in contrast to previous works using coarse-granularity in rotation detection.
-We also propose a circular smooth label (CSL) technique to handle the periodicity of the angle and increase the error tolerance to adjacent angles.
-We further introduce four window functions in CSL and explore the effect of different window radius sizes on detection performance.
-Extensive experiments and visual analysis on two large-scale public datasets for aerial images i.e. DOTA, HRSC2016, as well as scene text dataset ICDAR2015 and MLT, show the effectiveness of our approach.
-The code will be released at \url{https://github.com/Thinklab-SJTU/CSL_RetinaNet_Tensorflow}.
+Arbitrary-oriented object detection has been a building block for rotation sensitive tasks.
+We first show that the boundary problem suffered in existing dominant regression-based rotation detectors, is caused by angular periodicity or corner ordering, according to the parameterization protocol.
+We also show that the root cause is that the ideal predictions can be out of the defined range.
+Accordingly, we transform the angular prediction task from a regression problem to a classification one.
+For the resulting circularly distributed angle classification problem, we first devise a Circular Smooth Label technique to handle the periodicity of angle and increase the error tolerance to adjacent angles.
+To reduce the excessive model parameters by Circular Smooth Label, we further design a Densely Coded Labels, which greatly reduces the length of the encoding.
+Finally, we further develop an object heading detection module, which can be useful when the exact heading orientation information is needed e.g. for ship and plane heading detection.
+We release our OHD-SJTU dataset and OHDet detector for heading detection.
+Extensive experimental results on three large-scale public datasets for aerial images i.e. DOTA, HRSC2016, OHD-SJTU, and face dataset FDDB, as well as scene text dataset ICDAR2015 and MLT, show the effectiveness of our approach.